blueetfm/DSAI_Mini_Project/README.md

 In addition, the project includes our own problem definition, extensive data preparation and cleaning, exploratory data analysis, multiple machine learning analyses, and final recommendations based on data-driven insights.

+**Our Objective:**
+*Develop actionable insights on the real estate market by identifying key drivers of housing prices, uncovering emerging high‑value areas, and pinpointing the most competitive suburbs.
+This analysis will guide both strategic investment decisions and market forecasting.*

 ---
 ## Project Structure